 2. Loss of income

-One of the largest categories of damages.
+One of the largest items of damage.

 -